dnaeon/cl-migratum/README.md

 provider considers files to be valid migrations, if they match a given regex pattern.

-In order to create a new provider you can subclass the `MIGRATUM:BASE-PROVIDER` class and implement the following generic functions on your newly defined class.
+In order to create a new provider you should inherit from the `MIGRATUM:BASE-PROVIDER` class and implement the following generic functions on your newly defined class.